Week 14 takeaways: Danger zone for Redskins and Panthers?

 The Kansas City Chiefs rally to beat the Baltimore Ravens 27-24 in overtime as Patrick Mahomes throws for 377 yards and two touchdowns on the day.

 The Ravens (7-6) are now tied for the AFC's No. 6 seed, but they feel they made a statement in taking the Chiefs to overtime.
-Lamar Jackson threw multiple touchdown passes for the first time in his career, and the NFL's No. 1 defense held Kansas City to a season-low in points.
-Baltimore has to take the mentality that it has to win out in order to end a three-year playoff drought, starting with Sunday's home game against the Bucs. -- Jamison Hensley
+Lamar Jackson threw multiple touchdown passes for the first time in his career, and the NFL's No. 1 defense held Kansas City to a season low in points.
+Baltimore has to have the mentality that it needs to win out in order to end a three-year playoff drought, starting with Sunday's home game against the Bucs. -- Jamison Hensley

 Indianapolis Colts 24, Houston Texans 21

 Indianapolis' victory to end Houston's nine-game winning streak coupled with Baltimore's overtime loss to Kansas City has the Colts (7-6) in a four-way tie for the final playoff spot with three games to go.
-"Right now, what we're focused on is next week (against Dallas)," Colts coach Frank Reich said.
+"Right now, what we're focused on is next week [against Dallas]," Colts coach Frank Reich said.
 "That's all that matters.
-We talked about it before this last game; we do have a goal of going 4-0 in the fourth quarter (of the season)." -- Mike Wells
+We talked about it before this last game; we do have a goal of going 4-0 in the fourth quarter [of the season]." -- Mike Wells

 The Texans (9-4) missed an opportunity to gain ground in the AFC playoff race.
-Deshaun Watson and the Texans offense was not consistent, playing "terrible" on first down, according to coach Bill O'Brien, and going 5-of-13 on third down.
-Houston snapped their nine game winning streak, but has the chance to clinch the AFC South next week with a victory on Saturday against the Jets and losses by the Colts and Titans. -- Sarah Barshop
+Deshaun Watson and the Texans' offense were not consistent, playing "terrible" on first down, according to coach Bill O'Brien, and going 5-of-13 on third down.
+Houston's nine-game win streak ended, but the Texans can clinch the AFC South with a victory on Saturday against the Jets and losses by the Colts and Titans. -- Sarah Barshop

 Green Bay Packers 34, Atlanta Falcons 20

-"I think there's a lot of fight left in this squad."
+"There's a lot of fight left in this squad."
 That's what Aaron Rodgers said after the Packers' victory over the Falcons in the first game of the post-Mike McCarthy era.
 Indeed, they showed more spark than a week earlier during a listless performance in the loss to Arizona that ended up being McCarthy's final game.
 But while the Packers are 1-0 in the Joe Philbin era, they're still just 5-7-1 and barely alive for the playoffs with three games to go. -- Rob Demovsky

-The Falcons simply aren't getting the message from their coach after dropping their fifth straight game and falling to 4-9 on the season.
-Dan Quinn preached winning the turnover margin, executing better on offense, and playing disciplined football after last week's loss to the Ravens.
+The Falcons simply aren't getting the message from their coach after dropping their fifth straight and falling to 4-9 on the season.
+Dan Quinn preached winning the turnover margin, executing better on offense and playing disciplined football after last week's loss to the Ravens.
 Well, Matt Ryan had a pick-six, there was a botched snap fumbled over to the Packers, and the Falcons had 13 penalties for 101 yards.
 Now they can't even finish .500. -- Vaughn McClure

 Miami Dolphins 34, New England Patriots 33

 The Dolphins are making a playoff push, and they keep finding a way to win despite mounting injuries.
 "There's no quit in me and there's no quit in this team," quarterback Ryan Tannehill said.
-Miami is 7-6 and tied for the 6-seed in the AFC, and despite a difficult road game at Minnesota upcoming, the Dolphins have proven they shouldn't be counted out to make the playoffs. -- Cameron Wolfe
+Miami is 7-6 and tied for the No. 6-seed in the AFC, and despite a difficult road game at Minnesota upcoming, the Dolphins have proven they shouldn't be counted out. -- Cameron Wolfe

-Belichick: 'Obviously that's a real disappointing ending'
+Belichick: 'Obviously that's a real disappointing ending.'

 Bill Belichick admits that even though the game came down to one play, the Patriots made multiple mistakes throughout.

-A questionable coaching decision of putting the Hail Mary unit on the field for a final 69-yard Dolphins scoring play contributed to a shocking loss, which had players saying in the locker room that the team's character would be tested heading into next Sunday's game at Pittsburgh.
-Could a crushing loss like this sink the team?
+A questionable coaching decision of putting the Hail Mary unit on the field for a final 69-yard Dolphins' scoring play contributed to a shocking loss, which had players saying in the locker room saying the team's character would be tested heading into next Sunday's game at Pittsburgh.
+Could a crushing loss like this sink the Pats?
 "I certainly don't believe so," captain Matthew Slater said. -- Mike Reiss

 Cleveland Browns 26, Carolina Panthers 20

 Football is starting to be fun again in Cleveland.
-Baker Mayfield has thrown for more than 500 yards and two touchdowns in his last six quarters, and the Browns' win over Carolina gives them three wins in four games.
+Baker Mayfield has thrown for more than 500 yards and two touchdowns in his past six quarters, and the Browns' win over Carolina gives them three wins in four games.
 At 5-7-1, do the Browns dare think playoffs?
 "Always thinking playoffs, man," cornerback T.J.
 Carrie said.
 "That's why you play the game." -- Pat McManamon

-The Panthers (6-7) have three games remaining, but it's time to start looking ahead of next season after Sunday's loss to Cleveland.
-While they're still mathematically alive for a wild-card spot, a five-game losing streak with New Orleans up next and twice in the last three weeks makes any hope seem slim to none.
+The Panthers (6-7) have three games remaining, but it's time to start looking ahead to next season after Sunday's loss to Cleveland.
+While they're still mathematically alive for a wild-card spot, a five-game losing streak with New Orleans up next and twice in the last three weeks makes any hope seem slim.
 This simply is not a sound team fundamentally.
-Loses to lower echelon teams such as the Browns, Lions and Buccaneers during this skid re-enforces that.
-While coach Ron Rivera doesn't appear in imminent danger of being replaced, it doesn't bode well that the defense continued to make the same mistakes with him calling the plays. -- David Newton
+Losses to lower-echelon teams such as the Browns, Lions and Buccaneers during this skid reinforce it.
+While coach Ron Rivera's job doesn't appear in imminent danger, it doesn't bode well that the defense continues to make the same mistakes with him calling plays. -- David Newton

 New York Giants 40, Washington Redskins 16

-Saquon Barkley proved Sunday that the Giants offense is best to revolve around him.
+Saquon Barkley proved Sunday that the Giants' offense should revolve around him.
 They scored 40 points without Odell Beckham Jr. in the lineup during a demolition of the Redskins.
 It was in large part because of Barkley, who had 170 rushing yards, including a 78-yard touchdown run in the second quarter.
 That opened up the passing game and allowed the Giants (5-8) to reach 40 points for the first time since 2015.
 "We have to keep doing that," wide receiver Sterling Shepard said.
-It also made it clear that the Giants' offense operates best around Barkley. -- Jordan Raanan
+It also made it clear the Giants' offense operates best around Barkley. -- Jordan Raanan

-The Redskins (6-7) have lost four consecutive game and are in playoff contention on paper only.
+The Redskins (6-7) have lost four consecutive games and are in playoff contention on paper only.
 They will be starting their fourth quarterback this season in Week 15 at Jacksonville.
-Their defense has shown zero sign of turning their bad play around and look nothing like the unit that started strongly.
+Their defense has shown no sign of turning its bad play around and looks nothing like the unit that started strongly.
 The Redskins have hit free-fall mode, and if they don't turn it around, no one in the organization -- from president on down -- should be spared speculation about their future. -- John Keim

 New York Jets 27, Buffalo Bills 23